 The Library keeps the collection vital and useful by retaining or replacing materials, and by removing, on a systematic and continuous basis, those works that are worn, outdated, of little historical significance, or no longer in demand.
 Materials are removed from the library collection at the decision of the Library Director, and the materials may be sold, discarded, given away for free or for a donation, or be given to local philanthropic, educational, cultural or other organizations.

 Because of limited budget and space, the library cannot provide all materials that are requested.
 Therefore, interlibrary loan is used to obtain from other libraries those materials that are beyond the scope of this library’s collection.
-A fee of $3.00 per item is requested to defray the cost of the postage for this service.
+Interlibrary loan is free for members who have a valid Liberty Library membership and the account is in good standing.
+Delivery is one day a week and patrons will be notified when their item is available for pick-up at the library.
+While the Liberty Library does not charge overdue fees, the sending library may have an overdue fee for which the patron is responsible.

 The Library welcomes gifts but accepts them with the understanding that it has the right to handle or dispose of them in the best interest of the library.
 Donations shall meet the same selection criteria as purchased materials.
 If the library cannot use the item, it will be refused.
 When the library receives a cash gift for the purchase of materials, whether as a memorial or for any other purpose, the general nature of subject area of the materials to be purchased will be based upon the wishes of the donor.
 Selection of specific titles, however, will be made by the library in accordance with the needs and selection policy of the library.
 The Library does not appraise gifts.
 If the donor needs an appraisal for income tax purposes, it is the donor’s responsibility to have appraisal made.
 If a receipt is requested, the “Gift Acknowledgement” form may be given to the donor.